mmkari/react-star-picker/examples/Props_starRenderer.md

 }
 ```

-You can provide `StarPicker` with your own custom star-renderer.
+You can provide `StarPicker` with your own custom star-renderer (<a href="#/Examples/Custom%20Renderer">see examples here</a>).
 If you don't, the default star-renderer component styles the stars based on the values of the `index`, `selectedIndex` and `hoverIndex` values accordingly:

 <style>
     .DefaultStarRendererExample .DefaultStarComponent {